kemtls/draft-celi-wiggers-tls-authkem/draft-celi-wiggers-tls-authkem.md

 This approach is appropriate for endpoints that have KEM public keys.
-Though this is currently rare, certificates could be issued with (EC)DH public keys as specified for instance in {{I-D.ietf-curdle-pkix}}, or using a delegation mechanism, such as delegated credentials {{I-D.ietf-tls-subcerts}}.
+Though this is currently rare, certificates could be issued with (EC)DH public keys as specified for instance in {{!I-D.ietf-curdle-pkix}}, or using a delegation mechanism, such as delegated credentials {{!I-D.ietf-tls-subcerts}}.

 In this proposal we use the DH-based KEMs from {{!I-D.irtf-cfrg-hpke}}.
 We believe KEMs are especially worth discussing in the context of the TLS protocol